-Doctors use several tools to diagnose Alzheimer’s disease:
+Doctors use several tools for Alzheimer’s diagnosis:

 - a complete medical history, with questions about the person’s general health, past medical problems, family health, and any difficulties carrying out daily activities